0atman/noboilerplate/scripts/38-autism.md

 - problems in getting or continuing employment or education
 - difficulties in initiating or sustaining social relationships
-- a history of mental health conditions due to the conflict between our traits and a society not set up for people like us.
+- a history of mental health conditions due in part to the conflict between our traits and a society not set up for people like us.

 ---